What is Homeopathy?

 This has become the fundamental principal of Homeopathy: “a remedy can cure a disease if it produces symptoms similar to those of the disease, in a healthy person”.

 To give you a simple example: Cutting up onions will cause watery eyes and a runny nose.
 Therefore a person with a cold with these symptoms could be “cured” by a remedy made of onions (or potentially by other remedies that have the same symptoms).

 So Hahnemann extended this principle to many other substances and observed and documented many other useful remedies.
 A lot of them are toxic or poisonous in their natural state and they have been proved and used successfully as homeopathic remedies.

 Provings have not been done on animals as they cannot tell us what they feel or experience.

 Hahnemann also found that diluting the original mixture to millionths of a particle and shaking after each dilution, increased its curative power and removed any harmful side effects originally present.

 Hahnemann taught that we should not treat a patient according to the name of a disease, but to take the whole patient and the reaction to the disease into account.
 So again looking at the totality of symptoms; as mentioned earlier the physical, emotional, mental and behavioural.
 But also looking at what happened in the patient’s life that may have started the disease, e.g. cold wind, grief over a lost one, any kind of trauma.

 This principle and the making of the remedies have been developed further since, to what Homeopathy offers today.

-Contact me if you would like to know if Homeopathy could help your animal, feel free to contact me.
+If you would like to know if Homeopathy could help your animal, feel free to contact me.

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.